Trial Students and Trial Lessons

 What exactly is a Trial student?
 How do you know if you're tutoring a Trial Lesson, and how can you structure it?
 Here is some important information about all this.

 What is a Trial Student?

-A trial student is a new user who gets 14 days to try out Chatterbug, with unlimited self-study and one Live Lesson.
+Every new user who signes up to Chatterbug gets 14 days to try out Chatterbug for free, with unlimited self-study and one Live Lesson.

 we want to remind you to be especially encouraging and friendly (put on your best smile!😃), but also give sufficient time for the student to get acquainted to the system.

 Be patient - trial students may be a little nervous, especially if they are completely new to the language they are learning, so make sure that you give them time to understand each exercise and its instructions, as well as give them extra time to answer questions.
 Try not to interrupt them when they are speaking the learning language

 Be flexible - be aware of their language level, their culture, and their personality (are they more outgoing or shy).

 Be empathetic - do you remember the first time you learned something new?
 It can be nerve-wracking (especially if you´re doing it with a complete stranger!), so give them a smile to let them know it´s going to be ok (or even great!) and give them words of encouragement throughout. “¡Ah, muy bien!” or “sehr gut!” can go a long way.

 Smile - don't forget to smile!
 Learning a language is fun!